k-Mutual Visibility in Graphs: Notations and preliminaries

 \section{Notations and preliminaries}

-Let $G=(V,E)$ be a finite, simple, undirected graph with vertex set $V(G)$ and edge set $E(G)$.
+Let $G=(V, E)$ be a finite, simple, undirected graph with vertex set $V(G)$ and edge set $E(G)$.
 Unless stated otherwise, all graphs considered in this paper are assumed to be connected, so that a path exists between every pair of vertices.
-Standard graph-theoretic terminology and notation follow those in \cite{Harary}.
+The maximum degree of a graph $G$ is denoted by $\Delta(G)$.

-For a vertex $u \in V(G)$, the open neighborhood of $u$ is denoted by $N(u)$ and is defined as $N(u)=\{v \in V(G) : uv \in E(G)\}$.
-The closed neighborhood of $u$ is denoted by $N[u]$ and is given by $N[u]=N(u)\cup\{u\}$.
-The complete graph on $n$ vertices, denoted by $K_n$, is the graph in which every pair of distinct vertices is joined by an edge, and hence contains $\binom{n}{2}$ edges.
-A sequence of vertices $(u_0,u_1,\ldots,u_n)$ is called a $(u_0,u_n)$-path in $G$ if $u_i u_{i+1}\in E(G)$ for all $i=0,1,\ldots,n-1$.
-A cycle in a graph $G$ is obtained by adding the edge $u_0u_n$ to a $(u_0,u_n)$-path.
+For a vertex $u \in V(G)$, the \emph{open neighborhood} of $u$ is denoted by $N(u)$ and is defined as $N(u)=\{v \in V(G) : uv \in E(G)\}$.
+The \emph{closed neighborhood} of $u$ is denoted by $N[u]$ and is given by $N[u]=N(u)\cup\{u\}$.
+The \emph{complete graph} on $n$ vertices, denoted by $K_n$, is the graph in which every pair of distinct vertices is joined by an edge, and hence contains $\binom{n}{2}$ edges.
+A sequence of vertices $(u_0,u_1,\ldots,u_n)$ is called a \emph{$(u_0,u_n)$-path} in $G$ if $u_i u_{i+1}\in E(G)$ for all $i=0,1,\ldots,n-1$.
+A \emph{cycle} in a graph $G$ is obtained by adding the edge $u_0u_n$ to a $(u_0,u_n)$-path.
 If $G$ itself is a path on $n$ vertices, it is denoted by $P_n$, while a cycle on $n$ vertices is denoted by $C_n$.
 The length of a cycle is equal to the number of edges (or, equivalently, vertices) in that cycle.
-The girth of a graph $G$, denoted by $g$, is the length of a shortest cycle in $G$.
-A path $P=(x_0, x_1, \cdots, x_\ell)$ in a graph $G$ is called isometric if $d_G(x_i,x_j)=|i-j|$ for all $0\le i<j\le \ell$.
+The \emph{girth} of a graph $G$, denoted by $g$, is the length of a shortest cycle in $G$.
+A path $P=(x_0, x_1, \cdots, x_\ell)$ in a graph $G$ is called \emph{isometric} if $d_G(x_i,x_j)=|i-j|$ for all $0\le i<j\le \ell$.